jbcodeforce/aws-studies/docs/infra/index.md

 ### EC2 life cycle

 1. When we launch an instance, it enters in the `pending` state.
-Billing is not started.
+Billing is started when in `running` state.
-1. During rebooting, instance remains on the same host computer, and maintains its public and private IP address, in addition to any data on its instance store.
+1. During rebooting, instance remains on the same host computer, and maintains its public and private IP addresses, in addition to any data on its instance store.
-1. When we `terminate` an instance, the instance stores are erased, and we lose both the public IP address and private IP address of the machine.
+1. When we `terminate` an instance, the instance stores are erased, and we lose both the public IP and private IP addresses of the machine.
 Storage for any Amazon EBS volumes is still charged.

 When we launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of our instances are spread out across underlying hardware to minimize correlated failures.
 We may use placement groups to influence the placement of a group of interdependent instances to meet the needs of our workload.

 ### EC2 types

-EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and to start some services at boot time.
+EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and to start some services at boot time (like httpd).

 EC2 **instance types** like t2.micro or c5.2xlarge define CPU, memory... (see [ec2instances.info](https://www.ec2instances.info) or the reference [AWS ec2/instance-types](https://aws.amazon.com/ec2/instance-types/)).
 The first letter defines the class as: